What Are the Best Nootropics in 2022?

-The good news about that is the ingredients in a nootropic are often natural.
-Green tea, Bacopa monnieri, Rhodiola rosea, and Lion’s mane are all plants, and they are present in some of the best nootropic capsules and supplements.
+Nootropic supplements typically contain “natural” ingredients such as: Green tea, Bacopa monnieri, Rhodiola rosea, and Lion’s mane to name a few.
+These ingredients are extracted from plants and are typically present in the best nootropic capsules and supplements.
 Even caffeine and nicotine are technically substances that boost cognition, and many people use these every day.

 The quality that makes a substance a nootropic is its effect on brain flow.
 Our brains need blood flow to transport vital molecules, like oxygen.
 It uses these components to aid in cognitive processes.
 With the best nootropic supplements, you can naturally enhance your brain’s processing system.

 “Humanity will not wait passively millions of years for evolution to offer a better brain.”